Lived and Living Experience Workforces Discipline Frameworks information session

 Access to Supervision project

-Find out how to apply to receive supervision or provide supervision by visiting the Consumer and Family/Carer Perspective Supervision , hosted by the Centre for Mental Health Learning.
+Find out how to apply to receive supervision or provide supervision, see the Consumer and Family/Carer Perspective Supervision , hosted by the Centre for Mental Health Learning.

-Training for family/carer perspective supervisors was piloted in 2023 and delivered by the /Carer Lived Experience Workforce network partnership.
-For more information, or to join the CLEW Basecamp (online community of practice), email Jennifer.bite@tandemcarers.org.au.
+Training for family/carer perspective supervisors is delivered by the Tandem/Carer Lived Experience Workforce network partnership.
+For more information email info@tandemcarers.org.au.

 Developed by the Centre for Mental Health Learning, this e-learning module provides an introduction to consumer and family/carer perspective supervision for non-LLEW managers, coordinators, and team leaders who manage and support the lived experience workforces.
 The course may also be helpful to those who are new to the workforce or who work alongside LLEWs.

-To register for the training, visit Centre for Mental Health Learning .
+To register for the training, see the Centre for Mental Health Learning .

 Communities of practice for consumer and carer consultants in mental health services